 Who hasn’t wanted a better garden without spending lots of time and money?

 A cover crop is an extremely inexpensive and easy way to improve the capabilities of your garden while you take the winter off.
-Many people are intimidated by cover crops due to the need to terminate the crop prior to the spring planting season.
+However, many people are intimidated by cover crops because they must be terminated prior to the spring planting season.

-It may seem like it’s too much work, but investing this time now will pay off with better growth in Spring and Summer.
-The benefit of a cover crop isn’t just in the growing–It’s also in terminating it and creating what some call a “green manure.”
+It may seem like too much work, but investing this time now will pay off with better growth in spring and summer.
+The benefit of a cover crop isn’t just in the growing—it’s also in terminating it and creating what some call “green manure.”

 Some gardeners do choose to spray herbicide to terminate a cover crop, but I think that expensive method is more harmful than it is beneficial.
-Instead, I’ll show you how to easily terminate a cover crop without herbicides.
+Instead, I’ll show you how to terminate a cover crop without herbicides easily.

 What is a cover crop?